0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 <span className="note"><small>_Propaganda_, was written by Edward Bernays in 1928, incorporated the literature from social science and psychology for the techniques of public communication for the manipulation of the masses.
 (Bernays 2005).</small>_Propaganda_</span>[^bernays]
 in 1928[^debord2], it developed with the ubiquity of television and radio.
 It was formally declared when Margret Thatcher announced
 <span className="note"><small>"There is no alternative" (TINA) is a political slogan arguing that capitalism is the only viable system of social organization.
 It was used by Margaret Thatcher in a speech.
-Together with Ronald Reagan, they began the era of neoliberal austerity and laissez-faire globalization.</small> "There is no alternative to capitalism"</span>[^thatcher],
+Together with Ronald Reagan, they began the era of neoliberal austerity and laissez-faire globalization.</small> "There is no alternative to capitalism"<span className="text">.</span></span>[^thatcher]
+<span className="audio">, and echoed by David Cameron:</span>
-and finally materialized with the fall of the Berlin Wall, when all alternatives to capitalism ceased to exist.
+The age finally materialized with the fall of the Berlin Wall, when all alternatives to capitalism ceased to exist.

 The temporal modality of this age is **Spectacular time**, with the perception of time itself as a consumable commodity.
+Spectacular time is generalized across the globe as a repetition of the same day, a Groundhog Day[^groundhog],
+<span className="audio">spectacular time is</span>
-Spectacular time is generalized across the globe as a repetition of the same day, a Groundhog Day[^groundhog], a uniform and equal amount of time fully allocated to the production and consumption of commodities, and the reproduction of itself.
+a uniform and equal amount of time fully allocated to the production and consumption of commodities, and the reproduction of itself.
 This is a time that can only be organized by the specialized interest groups who own the production of commodities.
 Just as irreversible time was democratized during the Age of Economic Production, the Age of the Autonomous Spectacle democratizes chronological time by granting individuals the ability to create and consume commodities in the general economy (whereas it was once limited to the social elite).
 This is participation with the historical record, albeit limited to the production and consumption of commodities that _increasingly becomes_ the totality of lived experience.